NomicFoundation/hardhat-vscode/CONTRIBUTING.md

 ## Code Formatting

 We use Prettier to format all the code (and supporting json config, markdown files) without any special configuration.
 Whatever Prettier does is considered The Right Thing.
-Prettier is run in the CI, so run `npm run lint:fix` before pushing to auto-magically get into compliance.
+Prettier is run in the CI, so run `pnpm run lint:fix` before pushing to auto-magically get into compliance.

 ## Linting

 We also have ESLint running on `./server`, `./client` and `./test`.
 It forbids some dangerous patterns.

 The linter is always run in the CI, so make sure it passes before pushing code.
-You can use `npm run lint` and `npm run lint:fix` both at the root of the repository and within `./server` and `./client`.
+You can use `pnpm run lint` and `pnpm run lint:fix` both at the root of the repository and within `./server` and `./client`.

 ## Changeset